 Before initiating a home extension project, it is essential to establish a clear and well-defined budget to cover all anticipated costs.

 An extension is a popular way to add space and value to your home.
-Knowing the costs involved can help determine if an extension could be the answer to your needs.
+Knowing the costs involved can help determine if an extension could be the answer to your needs, whether you’re adding an extra bedroom or enhancing contemporary design features.

-• Planning and Permits: Costs vary, especially with or without the need for planning permissions.
+- Planning and Permits: Costs vary, especially with or without the need for planning permissions, particularly if your property lies within a conservation area or if the extension affects a neighbour’s property.

-• Construction Materials: Expenses depend on the quality and type of materials used.
+- Construction Materials: Expenses depend on the quality and type of materials used, as well as additional requirements like damp proof measures and reaching the watertight stage.

-• Design and Architecture: Fees for professional services to guarantee the extension blends with the back of the house or the wall of the original house.
+- Design and Architecture: Fees for professional services to guarantee the extension blends with the back of the house, matches the ceiling height, and aligns with the wall of the original house.
+Structural changes, new foundations, and external works can all impact overall costs.

 Do You Need Planning Permission and Building Regulations?